mikerenfro/openhpc-beyond-the-install-guide/README.md

 Materials for "OpenHPC: Beyond the Install Guide" half-day tutorial.
 This is the `pearc24` branch for [PEARC24](https://pearc.acm.org/pearc24/).

-Infrastruture preparation is largely adapted/copy-pasted from [Tim Middelkoop's ohpc-jetstream2 repo](https://github.com/MiddelkoopT/ohpc-jetstream2/), plus [Jetstream's CLI Overview](https://docs.jetstream-cloud.org/ui/cli/overview/) and following sections.
+Infrastructure preparation is largely adapted/copy-pasted from [Tim Middelkoop's ohpc-jetstream2 repo](https://github.com/MiddelkoopT/ohpc-jetstream2/), plus [Jetstream's CLI Overview](https://docs.jetstream-cloud.org/ui/cli/overview/) and following sections.

+The goal of this repository is to let instructors or self-learners to construct one or more OpenHPC 3.x virtual environments, and for those environments to be as close as possible to the defaults from the OpenHPC installation guide.

+These environments will be using Rocky 9 x86_64, Warewulf 3, and Slurm.

 # Prerequisites to set this up yourself